isomerpages/mlaw-lsb/notices-and-announcements/latest-news/_posts/2021-11-01-lsb-notice-renewal-of-practising-certificate-for-2022.md

-(a) All application forms must be legibly completed
+(a) All application forms must be legibly completed.